If you’re thinking of doing some building work to your house, you may need to seek planning permission.

 In England and Wales you can find your local authority on the planning portal website, simply enter your postcode into the ‘find your council’ section for their contact details.

 It’s important to remember that each local authority has different rules on planning.
-So even if you’re positive you don’t need planning permission, it’s better to contact your local planning authority before you apply.
+So even if you’re positive you don’t need planning permission, it’s better to contact your local planning office before you apply.

-Can I make amendments to my planning permission application?
+Can I change my planning application?

 In most cases, there will be a planning application fee.
 But this varies depending on what you’re intending to build.